Walkie-talkies are helping families speak to COVID-infected loved ones

 “It’s basically designed for parents who don’t want their kids to have a smartphone because of all of the apps and all of the risks that come with that,” says Schiffman.

-At Columbia Presbyterian, the little speaker proved to be a hit with families.
+At New York Presbyterian, the little speaker proved to be a hit with families.
 They would get on the speaker to share a random memory or a fleeting thought—maybe a joke.
 They were calling just to talk, knowing that their loved one was on the other end of the line, whether they could respond or not.
 The beauty of the Relay speaker in this particular context is that a patient can get a message without touching a thing.
 It can also be used by multiple people.
 For example, if a patient’s family knows that the patient would like to hear from a minister or rabbi, that religious leader can download the app and make contact with the patient.
 There are still other advantages to this simple device.
 If the patient is able, they can press the big button on the speaker and talk back, like a regular old walkie-talkie.
 If a nurse thinks a patient needs quiet, the device can also be shut off.

 Because the Relay walkie-talkie was never designed for medical purposes, Schiffman and Fenster have created additional elements to make it more hospital ready.
 Fenster reached out to Mitchell Tung, an industrial designer and friend of hers from college, to see if he could help design a casing for the device that would keep it from getting contaminated and allow it to be attached to a hospital bed.
 The result is a little velcro-backed white clam shell that fits around the device and can be tossed out and replaced as needed.

-Both Fenster and Schiffman hope the device and casing can be a model for other hospitals, though Columbia Presbyterian Hospital owns the intellectual property related to the clam shell.
+Both Fenster and Schiffman hope the device and casing can be a model for other hospitals, though Weill Cornell Medicine owns the intellectual property related to the clam shell.
 They also think the Relay could be a good fit for nursing home residents, some of whom suffer from neurodegenerative diseases like Alzheimer’s.
 While families have responded well to the Relay, there’s no data on how listening to family members over a speaker will affect patients.
 While Schiffman says that it’s well understood that interactions with family are generally good for patients, he and Fenster are currently applying for grants to study the device’s impact on stroke patients and patients in a coma.

 “It’s funny because initially we were talking about all these sophisticated walkie-talkie things and then we come upon this children’s device,” says Fenster.
 “The simplicity of it was actually one of the best things, because if you did have someone who had Alzheimer’s or, you know, had just woken up and was very weak, there’s no thought involved.
 It’s just one button that they have to push.”